Today we’re talking about how to find your style.

-Figuring out your personal style seems easy enough, but start to dive into it, and you’ll quickly realize it can be confusing and a little overwhelming.
-Most women, and I say this from my experience working with clients, have never really sat down and thought about what they like.
-For many women, myself included, we ended up with less of a style and more a closet full of clothes we accumulated.
+Discovering your personal style seems easy enough, but start to dive into it, and you’ll quickly realize it can be confusing and a little overwhelming.

-So how do you create a style that feels authentic to who you are?
+So how do you create a personal style that feels authentic?

-What are you suppose to do when you like everything?
+What are you supposed to do when you like everything?

 And where should you start if you have no idea?